Grant Writing Services FAQs

 Can you help me start a non-profit?

-No. I currently use my services to help n0n-profits that have been operable for at least a year, are a 501(c)(3), and have a valid Tax ID or EIN.
+No. I currently use my services to help non-profits that have been operational for at least a year, are a 501(c)(3), and have a valid Tax ID or EIN.

 Do I have to be based in Texas to work with you?